 With the release of four-stroke Kawasaki KX motocross bikes in 2004 came a wealth of championship success including back to back Australian MX Opens championships in 2006 & 2007 (Daniel Reardon), SX Opens championships in 2007 and 2010 (Daniel Reardon and Josh Hansen respectively) and the 2005 SX Lites and 2008 MX Lites championships (Daniel Reardon and Luke George respectively).
 Kawasaki also claimed the Australian Off Road Championship crown in 2009 (Toby Price).

 Kawasaki Motors Pty Ltd currently has a network of over 100 dealerships that sell the range of Kawasaki Jet Ski watercraft, Mule Utility Vehicles, Teryx, ATV and Motorcycles.

 The Kawasaki learner approved range of motorcycles are fun, stylish and highly desirable, as proven with the Ninja 250R’s status of Australia’s favourite/highest selling LAMS bike for multiple years since its debut in 2009, the same year Kawasaki celebrated the 25th anniversary of the Ninja brand around the world.
-The Ninja 300 followed in the steps of the Ninja 250R to become Australia’s best-selling road motorcycle for many years in a row and the highly advanced Ninja 400 is also set to honour its predecessors.
+The Ninja 400 is classed as one of Australia's favourite Learner Approved motorcycles.
+The success of the Ninja 400 and Z400 was built on the reputation of the Ninja 300 and Ninja 250R predecessors.

-Kawasaki Motors Pty Ltd continues to grow in Australia, focusing on exemplary customer experience and offering a range of products that are a class apart.
+Kawasaki Motors Pty Ltd continues to grow in Australia, focusing on a great brand experience through our extensive product range and factory trained dealership network.

 Kawasaki Group Products